Margot Robbie Fed Her Wedding Guests With Pizza And Coco Pops, Then Tattooed Her Wedding Date On Them

 Elle reported that two now-deleted Instagram posts by one of Robbie’s close friends, Isabella Kerr, showed the actress seemingly tattooing her friends with “XIX” — 19 in roman numerals — as a permanent reminder of her wedding date.

 A maior tatuadora que você respeita!
-Bella Kerr via IG Story ???? pic.twitter.com/eWoT7sg7Gk
+Bella Kerr via IG Story???? pic.twitter.com/eWoT7sg7Gk

 — Margot Robbie Brasil (@MargotRobbieBR) December 26, 2016